Darebin United SC

 Darebin United is a soccer club representing the City of Darebin based in Melbourne, Victoria.

 History

-Darebin United Soccer Club was established in 1975 and is located in Mayer Park.
+Darebin United Soccer Club was established in 1975 by Greek immigrants and is located in Mayer Park.

-Its Men's Senior & Reserves teams compete in Football Federation Victoria's Men's State League 4 competition.
+Its Men's Senior & Reserves teams compete in Football Federation Victoria's Men's State League 5 competition.

 In 2014, Darebin United Soccer Club introduced a Junior team and have since added 14 more Junior teams.
 The Junior Teams that it caters for include: